 We groom about fourteen kilometers of trails on MacDonald Pass; these trails unfold just east of the Continental Divide, about fifteen miles west of Helena.
 When we’re able to do so, we also groom about four kilometers of track on the in-town Bill Roberts Golf Course.
 We groom Mac Pass and the Golf Course, when snow-depth permits, for both classic and skate skiing.
 Skiers of all abilities are welcome on either trail, and skiing is free.
 To defray grooming and other expenses the Club welcomes skiers to become a Last Chance Nordic Ski Club member or make donations.
 There’s a lot of work done year-around, behind the scenes, to make the MacDonald Pass trails and the Golf Course tracks skiable.
 Besides grooming four to six days a week, there are snow-machines, rollers, and ginzu’s that need to be purchased and maintained; trails to be kept free of trees, branches, stones, and grass; signs to be erected; maps to be updated; this website to be maintained; restrooms to be maintained and cleaned; grants to be sought and procured; parking lots to be plowed out; and many other large and small but vital tasks.
 About half the grooming is paid, all other work is done by club members volunteering.
 Four or so Saturdays a year, our Youth Skiers program provides kids, ages three to twelve, with a couple hours of fun on the snow alongside volunteer instructors and parents while they improve their cross country skiing skills.
 A weekly Master Skiers program, open to all skiers of all abilities, brings continuing cross country ski education to the eighteen-plus years-old set.

-To help members communicate about regional races, exchange trail condition reports, share rides, sell XC ski gear, and so forth, LCNSC moderates a Yahoo email list.
+To help members communicate about regional races, exchange trail condition reports, share rides, sell XC ski gear, and so forth, LCNSC moderates a Groups.io email list.
 Club members are automatically signed up when they join or renew their membership.
-At the bottom of each email list message are directions, giving members instructions for opting out.
+Alternatively, individuals can sign up for the listserv anytime by sending an email to LastChanceNordicSkiClubListservfirstname.lastname@example.org.

 The Last Chance Nordic Ski Club is a Montana non-profit corporation and a federal 501(c)(3) tax-exempt corporation.
 The Club’s Taxpayer Identification Number is 80-0022948.